 Before becoming a prosecutor, Ms. Sloan served as Minority Counsel for the House Judiciary Committee, working on criminal justice issues for Ranking Member John Conyers (D-MI).
 Ms. Sloan also served as Counsel to the Crime Subcommittee of the House Judiciary Committee, chaired by then-Representative Charles Schumer (D-NY).
 There, she drafted portions of the 1994 Crime Bill, including the Violence Against Women Act.
 In 1993, Ms. Sloan served as Nominations Counsel to the Senate Judiciary Committee, under then-Chairman Joseph Biden (D-DE).
 Prior to working for the Congress, she was an associate at Howrey and Simon in Washington D.C.

-Ms. Sloan also regularly provides insight to newspapers, magazines and online media across the country including: The New York Times,The Washington Post, The Wall Street Journal, USA Today, Newsweek Magazine, Talking Points Memo, and the Daily Caller.
+Ms. Sloan also regularly provides insight to newspapers, magazines and online media across the country including: The New York Times,The Washington Post, The Wall Street Journal, USA Today, Newsweek Magazine, Talking Points Memo, The Huffington Post, and the Daily Caller.
 Rolling Stone Magazine, named her “One of the Year's Greatest Mavericks” in 2006, and as one of “100 Agents of Change” in 2008.

 Ms. Sloan has been profiled in a number of publications including: Ms. Magazine, Time Magazine and Mother Jones.
-She has been named one of Washington, DC’s Top Grassroots Lobbyists by The Hill for four years running and was profiled in the September 2009 issue of O Magazine as part of the “O Power List.”
+She has been named one of Washington, DC’s Top Grassroots Lobbyists by The Hill for six years running and was profiled in the September 2009 issue of O Magazine as part of the “O Power List.”
 In 2010, the National Law Journal named Ms. Sloan one of "Washington's Most Influential Women Lawyers."